 I came to my home at Chesaning.
-While there I got a letter from my brother, Milton, W. Smith, who was at the time at the head of the brass Valley, Calif, His wife was lying at the point of death with Grass Valley Schools, cancer.
+While there I got a letter from my brother, Milton W. Smith, who was at the time at the head of the Grass Valley Schools in Grass Valley, California.
+His wife was lying at the point of death with cancer.
 He wanted me to come and take charge of the home.
-I prepared to do so, as I was not yet able to travel in gospel work. the change of climate would do me good, so I went but did not reach there until she was dead and buried.
+I prepared to do so, as I was not yet able to travel in gospel work.
+I thought the change of climate would do me good, so I went but did not reach there until she was dead and buried.
 I think the climate was a great benefit to me and the long rest from the mental strain and overwork was beneficial.
-I stayed almost two years until my brother was about to marry again, When I came back east and my youngest brother Frank' and I set up housekeeping we lived there through the winter and until the camp-meeting at Grand Junction.
-We came to the camp-meeting. stayed in Michigan.
+I stayed almost two years until my brother was about to marry again.
+When I came back east my youngest brother Frank and I set up housekeeping in Chicago.
+We lived there through the winter and until the campmeeting at Grand Junction.
+We came to the campmeeting.
+He stayed in Michigan.
 I went back and packed our goods and shipped them to South Haven.